 To give you some more inspiration, we also have plenty of great music-related articles in the art and culture section of our website – such as 12 benefits of introducing more music into your life and 7 of the easiest musical instruments for adults to learn.

 You may also enjoy signing up to a music event on Rest Less Events.
 From musical recitals to drumming classes, there’ll hopefully be something fun for you.

 Just for fun – a few extra courses you could try

 Learning new skills can be a welcome distraction if you’re feeling bored, restless, or anxious – but it’s best not to put too much pressure on yourself to master everything all in one go.

 When you’re thinking about learning a new skill, it can be helpful to start small and break your goals down into manageable chunks.
-Even starting with one hour a day can make all the difference to your self-confidence and how you feel at the end of the day.
+Even starting with half an hour of learning a day can make all the difference to your self-confidence and how you feel at the end of the day.